apache/pdfbox-docs/content/2.0/cookbook/encryption.md

 AccessPermission ap = new AccessPermission();

-// disable printing, everything else is allowed ap.setCanPrint(false);
+// disable printing,
+ap.setCanPrint(false);
+//disable copying
+ap.setCanExtractContent(false);
+//Disable other things if needed...

 // Owner password (to open the file with all permissions) is "12345"
 // User password (to open the file but with restricted permissions, is empty here) StandardProtectionPolicy spp = new StandardProtectionPolicy("12345", "", ap);
 spp.setEncryptionKeyLength(keyLength);

-spp.setPermissions(ap);
+//Apply protection
 doc.protect(spp);

 doc.save("filename-encrypted.pdf");